-Key Issues in Our Operating environment
+Key influences in our operating environment

 Our approach to managing sustainability focuses on identifying the influences that matter to our stakeholders and is determined by the environment in which we operate.
-Every year we asses the importance of these influences both in terms of their relevance to our stakeholders (including customers, investors, UK government, employees and civil society) and their potential commercial impact on us.
+Every year we assess the importance of these influences both in terms of their relevance to our stakeholders (including customers, investors, UK government, employees and civil society) and their potential commercial impact on us.

-This year, for the second time, we have published an integrated assessment of the most important influences in our (RBS) operating environment.
+This year, for the third time, we have published an integrated assessment of the most important influences in our (RBS) operating environment.
 These considerations have the potential to influence our ability to serve customers and create value for the long term.
 They carry both risks and opportunities for us, driven by a mixture of direct commercial impact and stakeholder interest as a result of wider societal trends.

-For the 2017 key influences review, we undertook a much improved four-step process:
+For the 2018 key influences review, we undertook a much improved four-step process:

 1. Internal desktop review – Relevant RBS documentation, including insights from various teams and surveys.

 2. External desktop review - External stakeholder reports and documentation, including relevant industry insights, investor and other thought leadership publications.

 3. Interviews with senior internal stakeholders and representatives from our key external stakeholder groups.